 If your commercial fridge isn’t fitted with a temperature display, the easiest solution to avoiding over-freezing problems is to buy an internal fridge thermometer.
 This will help you to maintain a constant temperature in the fridge and will provide a warning if the settings have been inadvertently adjusted.
 This simple technique could save you from spending money on servicing.

-If you have a walk in unit such as Foster walk in fridge, and it is freezing, the first step is to melt ice off the evaporator, then check that the evaporation fan is running and rotating correctly.
+If you have a walk-in unit such as the Foster walk-in fridge, and it is freezing, the first step is to melt ice off the evaporator, then check that the evaporation fan is running and rotating correctly.
 Next, check for a clean coil and clear drain line, and look at all gauges to be sure that temperatures, subcooling, superheat, and pressures are all normal.
-If none of these steps solve the freezing problem with your Foster walk in fridge, consult the owner’s manual or contact a repair technician.
+If none of these steps solve the freezing problem with your Foster walk-in fridge, consult the owner’s manual or contact a repair technician.

 How To Defrost A Commercial Fridge

-The first thing a commercial refrigeration engineer will ask when called on to defrost a commercial fridge is what make he’s dealing with – models like Polar, Blizzard, Fagor and Foster refrigerators all have different control arrangements and defrost methods.
+The first thing a commercial refrigeration engineer will ask when called on to defrost a commercial fridge is what makes he is dealing with – models like Polar, Blizzard, Fagor, and Foster refrigerators all have different control arrangements and defrost methods.